-The club sanctions only those activities listed on the Events Schedule in the front of this handbook, and occasional activities as may be approved by the Executive Committee.
+The club sanctions only those activities listed on the Events Schedule in Appendix II, and occasional activities as may be approved by the Executive Committee.
 From time to time, members and others may organize practice sessions or races on their own.
 Such activities are not sanctioned by the Club, and the Club assumes no responsibility for the safety of the participants.
 Persons participating in these unsanctioned activities assume full responsibility for their own safety and for the equipment used.